jomujin/vos-mjjo/README.md

 -   Issue Update
     -   By applying the zfill(8) method, the strftime method will generate a date string with 8 characters, ensuring that leading zeros are included for years below 1000

+### Update 0.0.12 - 2023.08

+-   Version Update
+    -   Update the date dictionary to reflect the time reference of 2023.08

 </br>

 # Install